machine-solution/motion_planning_for_manipulators/analysis/3_clusterized_tests_stats.md

 ## What are hard tests

-I has clusterized 2-dof tests by runtime WA* with weight = 1.0.
+I have clusterized 2-dof tests by runtime WA* with weight = 1.0.
 Hard tests are tests with runtime more than 0.4s.
 There are 200 hard tests in 5'000 random tests.

 ## Results
 ![](pictures/3/runtime_hard.png)\